Marylou Whitney: Saratoga Philanthropist & Socialite

 Unfortunately, in 1992, C.V.
 Whitney passed away, leaving Marylou Whitney with an estimated $100 million estate.
 His death was devastating, and it wouldn't be until October 1997 that she would marry another man, John Hendrickson, a former aide to Governor Walter Joseph Hickel of Alaska.

 Philanthropic Efforts & Well-Known Socialite

-Since her current marriage to Hendrickson, Whitney has continued to play an important role in the Saratoga community.
+After her marriage to Hendrickson, Whitney continued to play an important role in the Saratoga community.
 Whitney and her husband created the Saratoga Backstretch Appreciation Program in 2008.
 This program includes various social events for the workers and their families throughout the racing season at Saratoga Race Course.
 Individuals and businesses help finance the events.